 Most recent update: February 2018

 Stephen Hawking rhetorically asked, “Where did the universe come from?”
 He continued, “The answer, as most people can tell you, is the big bang.
 Everything in existence, expanding exponentially in every direction, from an infinitely small, infinitely hot, infinitely dense point, creating a cosmos filled with energy and matter.
 But what does that really mean and where did it all begin?”
 Ref.
 May 2016 PBS-TV series, Genius

 Within this post, we focus on a very simple model and nascent theory that has only been explored by a relatively small group of high school people and others within our extended community.
 We ask, “Is it possible that the universe began with an infinitesimally small length and time, and a relatively small charge and mass?
 Yes, we use those numbers defined by Max Planck in 1899, the Planck base units, to begin.
-In this model the universe is most simple and the opposite of infinitely hot and infinitely dense.
+In this model the universe is most simple and the opposite of infinitely hot.
 Also, this structure becomes part of the ongoing structure of the universe.
 It supports the claim of Neil Turok and his colleagues that this universe is in a state of perpetually starting.

 First principles.
 We postulate that the Planck scale is the unification of the four forces of nature with the unification of the Planck base units with those constants that define each unit, and that this unification, all defined as working ratios, is uniquely differentiated within each doubling throughout the entire 200+ steps from the first moment of creation to this moment, the current time and present day.
 It appears that all 202± steps are dynamic, actively participating in the current time and this definition of our universe.
 This postulation provides a working environment by which we hope to build a diversity of bridges from the Planck scale to all existing physical theories whereby each notation creates a very unique environment for predictive values.

 We call this model the Quiet Expansion of the Universe, hereinafter, abbreviated QE.